9 Most Popular Hairless Cat Breeds

 Despite having short legs and a small body, the Dwelf can run and climb things just as well as other cat breeds.
 They are very playful.

-The Elf cat breed gets its name from its curly ears which make it look like a pixie or elf.
+The Elf cat breed gets its name from its distinctive, outward curling ears which make it look like a pixie or elf.

 The Elf was created in the USA in 2007 by cross breeding a hairless Sphynx with an American Curl.